Release Notes for Confluent Cloud¶

 - Use all UI features with VPC-peered clusters

 - You can now use the Confluent Cloud Console for ksqlDB stream processing, topic management, and consumer lag monitoring on VPC peered clusters.
 You must configure your network to route and proxy the necessary requests between the UI and your cluster.
-For more details about setting this up, see Networking in Confluent Cloud.
+For more details about setting this up, see Manage Networking on Confluent Cloud.

 - Fully-managed Confluent Cloud Azure Blob Storage Connector (Sink) Preview